manasg50/KPMG-challenges/aws_3tier_architecture_challenge 1/README.md

 # AWS_3tier_architecture_terraform

-Infrastructure Automation | Deploying a 3-Tier Architecture in AWS Using Terraform
+Deploying a 3-Tier Architecture in AWS Using Terraform

 The three-tier architecture is the most popular implementation of a multi-tier architecture and consists of a single presentation tier, logic tier, and data tier.